HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="http-headers-vs-html-markup.png",
-  caption="Popularity of resource hints as HTTP headers and HTML markup.", description="Bar chart showing the popularity of resource hints as HTTP headers and HTML markup.
+  caption='Popularity of resource hints as HTTP headers and HTML markup.', description='Bar chart showing the popularity of resource hints as HTTP headers and HTML markup.
 HTML markup is used on 91.24% of instances on desktop and 94.13% of instances on mobile.
-HTTP headers are used on 8.76% of instances on desktop and 5.87% of instances on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1056457221&format=interactive", sheets_gid="1707816066", sql_file="http_headers_hints_adoption.sql"
+HTTP headers are used on 8.76% of instances on desktop and 5.87% of instances on mobile.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1056457221&format=interactive", sheets_gid="1707816066", sql_file="http_headers_hints_adoption.sql"